 - You’ll enjoy the image styling capabilities, too.

-- Built-in custom templates include Landing Page Slim and Landing Page Wide.
+- Built-in custom templates include Centered Landing Page and Wide Landing Page.

-- Finally, see detailed examples of more features in Effectus.
+- Finally, visit the demo to see detailed examples of more Effectus features.

 A Word About Effectus Creator Matthew Horne